AlexData-Hawkhill/alexdata-minimal-linux-arch-os/bash-and-shells.md

 new_files 2 /       # Run your function (my function takes two inputs "2" and "/")
 set +x              # Disable debug mode in current shell

+### STILL BUGS - TRY WITH NO BASH PROFILE LOADED:
+Start a clean bash with NO profile loaded:
+bash --noprofile --norc     # This will also reveal the version of your bash - see prompt change!

+Now source just your own .bashrc file:
+source ~/.bashrc

+Does it still error before sourcing, after souring?
+Then that pinpoints the error location!

 <br>

 # SEARCH FOR SPECIFIC WORDS IN SPECIFIC .bashrc FILES